Tetrax-10/qBittorrent-upload-limit-per-day/README.md

 1. Download the [qb_upload_limit_per_day.py](https://github.com/Tetrax-10/qBittorrent-upload-limit-per-day/blob/main/qb_upload_limit_per_day.py) script.
 2. Place it inside **`C:\qBittorrent-upload-limit-per-day`** folder.
+3. Download the [requirements.txt](https://github.com/Tetrax-10/qBittorrent-upload-limit-per-day/blob/main/requirements.txt), place it in the same folder, and run **`pip install -r requirements.txt`** to install the necessary libraries.
 3. Download the [qBittorrent-upload-limit-per-day startup.xml](https://github.com/Tetrax-10/qBittorrent-upload-limit-per-day/blob/main/qBittorrent-upload-limit-per-day%20startup.xml) file.
 4. Now open the xml file and replace `C:\path\to\your\python.exe` with your python.exe path.
 Tip: Run **`where python`** in cmd to get python.exe path.
 5. Import this xml as a task in **task scheduler**.